wombleton/gitlaw-nz/acts/H/Health Act 1956.md

     *   (d) to provide information to the Director-General in relation to the compliance of drinking-water suppliers with those requirements; and

-    *   (e) to assess the competence of persons to analyse samples of raw water or drinking water, to calibrate equipment used to treat or monitor raw water or drinking water, or to undertake any other task required to ensure compliance with this Part, the drinking-water standards, or a public health risk management plan; and
+    *   (e) to assess the competence of persons to analyse samples of raw water or drinking water, to calibrate equipment used to treat or monitor raw water or drinking water, or to undertake any other task required to ensure compliance with this Part, the drinking-water standards, or a water safety plan; and

-    *   (f) to authorise persons with sufficient competence to undertake 1 or more of those tasks for the purposes of ensuring compliance with this Part, the drinking-water standards, and any public health risk management plan; and
+    *   (f) to authorise persons with sufficient competence to undertake 1 or more of those tasks for the purposes of ensuring compliance with this Part, the drinking-water standards, and any water safety plan; and

-    *   (g) to verify the adequacy of, and, where appropriate, approve public health risk management plans prepared by drinking-water suppliers or other persons and to certify the implementation of those plans; and
+    *   (g) to verify the adequacy of, and, where appropriate, approve water safety plans prepared by drinking-water suppliers or other persons and to certify the implementation of those plans; and

     *   (h) to check that complaints received by drinking-water suppliers are recorded and responded to appropriately; and